Nikos Pias

 Nikos Pias (Νίκος Πιάς; born 7 April 1960) is a Greek former professional footballer who played as a midfielder and a manager.

 Career

 Pias started as an amateur at Apollon Kalythies in Rhodes and in 1978 he moved to Rodos, where he won 2 second division championships.
-In the summer of 1984 he was transferred to AEK Athens, as he was considered a great talent for the time.
-His best moment at AEK when during the 1984–85 season he scored 3 goals in 4 consecutive matches, against OFI and Panathinaikos at home and Apollon Athens away.
-He then competed at Olympiacos Volos and Panachaiki, for 2 seasons each.
-His career ended abruptly at Panargiakos in November 1992 after a serious injury, nevertheless, he got to play against his former club, AEK in August 1992 for the cup making an assist.
+His talent attracted the interest of the first division clubs.
+On 29 June 1984 Pias was transferred to AEK Athens for a fee of 1.35 million drachmas.
+In his first season at AEK he achieved a scoring streak of 3 goals in 4 consecutive matches, against OFI, Panathinaikos at home and Apollon Athens away.

+On 24 June 1988 he was transferred to Olympiacos Volos for a fee of 6.5 million dracmas.
+In 1990 he moved to Panachaiki, where he played for 2 seasons.
+Afterwards he joined Panargiakos, where his career ended abruptly at in November 1992 after a serious injury.
+During he spell at the club he competed against his former club, AEK Athens in August 1992 for the Cup making and made an assist.